 Shares are units of equity ownership in a corporation.
-For some companies, shares exist as a financial asset providing for an equal distribution of any residual profits, if any are declared, in the form of dividends.
-Shareholders of a stock that pays no dividends do not participate in a distribution of profits.
+Shares exist as financial assets that provide for an equal distribution of any residual profits.
+The companies declare these residual profits, if any, in the form of dividends.
+Shareholders of a stock that pays no dividends do not participate in the distribution of profits.
 Instead, they anticipate participating in the growth of the stock price as company profits increase.

 Shares represent equity stock in a firm, with the two main types of shares being common shares and preferred shares.
-As a result, “shares” and “stock” are commonly used interchangeably.
+As a result, most use “shares” and “stock” interchangeably.

 Sneak Peek Into the Ebook